 Doesn't seem familiar?
 Jump to the "Original" help about adding text.

 The editor appears wherever you can format text, such as in assignments, tests, and discussions.
-Your work automatically saves as you type!

 You can add bullet and numbered lists, and bold and italicized text.
 Use the Text Style menu to add headings.